ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA supported features.md

 # OSIsoft Adapter for OPC UA supported features

-This adapter provides several features, focusing on data types.

 ## Data types

 The following table lists OPC UA variable types that the adapter supports data collection from and types of streams that are going to be created.